 So much other stuff to fit in before we go too.
 I outfitted Big for the summer with t shirts, leggings and shorts with a couple of trips to local shops.
 I’m not sure I can face it again – I’m considering giving her a virtual allowance and pointing her at a few online sites to build up a shopping list.
 There are so many around these days, I’m sure she would quite enjoy it in some ways, and it wouldn’t be as painful as being dragged around physical shops with a toddler in pushchair and baby in sling.

-With plenty of clothing choices online at Zalando, and others, she can spend a happy few hours preening and planning, and then I can browse Ebay for cheaper variations Or perhaps it would be a good budgetary experience to set her to finding the cheaper versions!
+With plenty of clothing choices online, she can spend a happy few hours preening and planning, and then I can browse Ebay for cheaper variations Or perhaps it would be a good budgetary experience to set her to finding the cheaper versions!

 It’s hard to know what to do for best for her.
 She is developing her own sense of style, which pleases me hugely.
 But then occasionally it upsets her that she doesn’t quite follow the beaten track, so I think it might be time to start introducing her to the John Hughes films that I grew up on, to see if things like Pretty in Pink have her raiding the charity shops and sewing her own clothing.
 She turned a pair of my worn out levis into a bag the other day, and it looks great, really unique.
 There would be worse things than a daughter who grew up modelling herself on Molly Ringwald – I know I wouldn’t mind being that successful.